risingwavelabs/risingwave-docs-legacy/docs/rw-faq.md

 - The total reserved memory is 4.8GB + 3.2GB = 8GB

-This progressive calculation method ensures that in scenarios with smaller memory, the system reserves more memory for critical tasks.
+This calculation method ensures that in scenarios with smaller memory, the system reserves more memory for critical tasks.
 On the other hand, in scenarios with larger memory, it reserves less memory, thus achieving a better balance between system performance and memory utilization.

 However, this may not be suitable for all workloads and machine setups.
-To address this, we introduce a new option in version 1.9 and above, which allows you to explicitly configure the amount of reserved memory for compute nodes.
+To address this, we introduce a new option, which allows you to explicitly configure the amount of reserved memory for compute nodes.
 You can use the startup option `--reserved-memory-bytes` and the environment variable `RW_RESERVED_MEMORY_BYTES` to override the reserved memory configuration for compute nodes. **Note that the memory reserved should be at least 512MB.**

 If you prefer to keep the reserved memory configuration unchanged, you don't need to make any modifications.
 The reserved memory is still calculated based on the gradient mentioned above.